sheikh-suhail/Design-and-implement-an-error-detection-in-CN/README.md

 Sender will send the codeword to the Receiver.
 Receiver will extract the dataword from codeword and show if there is any error detected.
 Testing the same program to produce a PASS/FAIL result for following cases.
 (a) Error is detected by all four schemes.
-Use a suitable CRC polynomial (list is given in next page).
+Use a suitable CRC polynomial.
 (b)  Error is detected by checksum but not by CRC.
 (c)  Error is detected by VRC but not by CRC.